 Here is a super fun toothpick trick: turn broken toothpicks into a star!

+This experiment is so much fun.
 See how the toothpicks glide into place to form a star right before your eyes.

 - 5 wooden toothpicks